DavidAce/DMRG/README.md

 ### Optional Requirements
 The compilation of DMRG++ requires several libraries.
 To meet the requirements, you have two options:

-  1. **Automatic**: let CMake download and compile the libraries below from source into a local folder `./libs`.
-This is the default behavior if the library is not found on your system.
-Note that this does *NOT* make a system-wide install, so you can safely delete the `./libs` folder.
+  1. **Automatic**: let CMake download and compile the libraries below from source into a local folder `libs-release` or `libs-debug`.
+This is an opt-in behavior if the library is not found on your system.
+Note that this does *NOT* make a system-wide install, so you can safely delete the `libs-<config>` folders.
-  2. **Manually**: install the libraries yourself with your favorite package manager (e.g. `conda`, `apt` in ubuntu or `brew` in OSX).
+  2. **Manually**: install the libraries yourself with your favorite package manager (e.g. `conda`,`apt` in ubuntu or `brew` in OSX).
 The build attempts to find libraries in your local system.
   3. **Manual with modules from [Easybuild](https://easybuild.readthedocs.io/en/latest/)** (in construction).
 You can also load *modules* from the ubuntu command-line tool *environment-modules* or *Lmod*.
 CMake will look for environment variables such as `EBROOT<libname>` that are defined when loading Easybuild modules.

- If the compilation halts due to any library failing to compile or link, you can try installing/uninstalling that library from your package manager.
+ If the compilation halts due to any library failing to compile or link, you can try installing/uninstalling that library from other sources package manager, or select conan as the preferred download method.
+This is done with the flag `./build.sh --download-method=conan` or directly as a CMake cli parameter `-DDOWNLOAD_METHOD=conan`.
+This requires conan to be installed in your system e.g., through apt/pip/conda.

 #### List of libraries